evancz/guide.elm-lang.org/book/types/reading_types.md

 ## Type Annotations

-So far we have just let Elm figure out the types, but it also lets you write a **type annotation** on the line above a definition if you want.
+So far we have just let Elm figure out the types, but it also lets you write a **type annotation** on the line above a definition.
 So when you are writing code, you can say things like this:

 ```elm
 half : Float -> Float